 Deloitte indicates that industry leaders have worked hard to put an integrated framework in place to promote idea sharing and generate greater efficiency in signal modelization.
-Alternative data is not here to replace the traditional way of investing, but to enhance it, and combining alternative data with traditional sources of financial reporting can open the door to tremendous competitive advantage.
+Alternative data in asset management is not here to replace the traditional way of investing, but to enhance it, and combining alternative data with traditional sources of financial reporting can open the door to tremendous competitive advantage.
 That integrated framework has to cope with the different types of technology that different stakeholders are using:

 - For example, data scientists tend to favor elastic computing or GPU resources to push their alternative use cases forward, while traditional quantitative researchers might just need access to relational databases and flat files.